Planning to Attend…

 There are many convenient ATMs nearby at the Providence Place Mall (several), the Amtrak train station, the Citizen’s bank tower (Citizen’s ATM), the Sovereign Bank Tower, and outside of Hemenway’s Restaurant at the south end of the park (Citizen’s).

-All lost items (and children!) should be returned to The WaterFire Store on Steeple Street.
+All found items should be returned to The WaterFire Store on Canal Street.

-If you lose an item at WaterFire, please visit The WaterFire Store on Steeple Street that evening or call the WaterFire office at (401) 273-1155; ext 141 the following Monday to see if we have retrieved it.
+If you lose an item at WaterFire Providence, please visit The WaterFire Store on Canal Street that evening or call the WaterFire Providence office at (401) 273-1155 the following Monday to see if we have retrieved it.
+The WaterFire Providence offices are open Monday – Friday from 10:00 am to 5:00 pm to accept your lost and found queries.

-Missing children should be brought to the The WaterFire Store on Steeple Street during the event and parents should report here to reconnect with them.
-This site is continually staffed.
+Missing children should be brought to the WaterFire Store Tenn located on Canal Street during the event and parents should report here to reconnect with them.
+This site is continually staffed by WaterFire employees.
+Parents can call (401) 280-3220 to contact the Store during events.